Genivia/RE-flex/doc/index.md

     reflex::BoostMatcher matcher( boost::regex or string, reflex::Input [, "options"] )
 ~~~

-A `reflex::BoostPosixMatcher` engine is created from a `boost::regex` object,
+Likewise, a `reflex::BoostPosixMatcher` engine is created from a `boost::regex`
-or string regex, and some given input for POSIX mode matching:
+object, or string regex, and some given input for POSIX mode matching:

 ~~~{.cpp}
     #include <reflex/boostmatcher.h>